The Cult: Under the Midnight Sun (2018–2022)

-In a June 2019 interview with LA Weekly, vocalist Ian Astbury stated that The Cult were "long overdue" to release new music.
+In a June 2019 interview with LA Weekly, lead vocalist Ian Astbury stated that the Cult were "long overdue" to release new music.
 He was quoted as saying: "We do have some stuff we've been working on, but it's yet to see the light of day."
 Six months later, Astbury told Atlantic City Weekly that the band was going to start working on new music in 2020: "We've got a few pieces lying around in various stages of completion.
 The intention is to get together in the New Year and take a look at what we've got and decide how we are going to go about moving forward.
 It's an essential part of any creative lifeblood."
-On May 6, 2020, The Cult announced on their Twitter page that they had signed to Black Hill Records.
+On 6 May 2020, the Cult announced on their Twitter page that they had signed to Black Hill Records.

-On August 15, 2020, Duffy announced on his Twitter that the band were recording their eleventh studio album with producer Tom Dalgety at Rockfield Studios, where The Cult had recorded their debut album Dreamtime 36 years earlier.
+On 15 August 2020, Duffy announced on his Twitter that the band were recording their eleventh studio album with producer Tom Dalgety at Rockfield Studios, where the Cult had recorded their debut studio album Dreamtime 36 years earlier.
 Progress was slow for nearly two years, hampered by the COVID-19 pandemic, and the album being recorded remotely, with the half of the band tracking it at Rockfield Studios and Astbury in the United States.
 In May 2022, Duffy told The Yorkshire Post that the "main bulk" of the album was finished and mastered.
-On July 7, 2022 the band announced Under the Midnight Sun as the title of their new album, due for release on October 7, and released "Give Me Mercy" as its first single.
+On 7 July 2022 the band announced Under the Midnight Sun as the title of their album, released on 7 October, and "Give Me Mercy" was released its first single.

-Prior to the release of the album, The Cult embarked on a co-headlining six-date UK tour with Alice Cooper and Creeper in May and June 2022, and in the following month, they toured in North America with Black Rebel Motorcycle Club and Zola Jesus.
+Prior to the release of the album, the Cult embarked on a co-headlining six-date UK tour with Alice Cooper and Creeper in May and June 2022, and in the following month, they toured in North America with Black Rebel Motorcycle Club and Zola Jesus.